grafana/agent/docs/rfcs/0004-deprecate-operator.md

 ### Purpose of the agent

-The agent-operator is designed to be the easiest way to deploy Grafana Agent to kubernetes.
+The operator is designed to be the easiest way to deploy Grafana Agent to Kubernetes.
 It watches two main sets of CRDs:

 - Prometheus operator crds for podmonitors, servicemoniters, etc.
 - Grafana Agent-specific CRDs for declaring agent instances, metrics endpoints and so forth.